gametimesf/GTConstants/README.md

 ## Updates

+- 0.1.17 Updated Syntax & Ability to specify an array of override configs
 - 0.1.16 XCode 8.2 project issue fix
 - 0.1.15 Migrating to GT naming
 - 0.1.14 Updating for Swift 3